-Cold weather can send you running for a warm fire in your home.
-It can be dangerous, however, to run headlong into lighting a fire without proper preparation.
-Before you spark up your fireplace, go through the checklist below, to ensure the safety of your household.
+Cooler fall weather can make you look forward to a warm fire in your home.
+However, it can be dangerous to run headlong into lighting a fire without proper preparation.
+Before the first fire in your fireplace, it would be a good idea to go through the checklists below to ensure the safety of your household.

 - Professionals will also check the condition of your flue lining.
-Even a small crack in the flue can cause a raging, out-of-control house fire.
+Even a tiny crack in the flue can cause a dangerous situation.
+It can put your family and property at risk.
 The purpose of an inspection and cleaning is to make sure your chimney and fireplace are safe and ready to use.

-- Place the logs on a metal grate at the back of the fireplace.
-Do not use flammable liquids to start a fire!
-Use dry kindling to get the blaze going.
+- If you’re using a masonry fireplace, place the logs on a metal grate at the back of the fireplace.
+Never, ever use flammable liquids to start a fire.
+Always use dry kindling to get a fire started.

-- Don’t fill the fireplace with logs and create a too-hot fire because it can cause a chimney fire or cause damage to the flue.
+- Don’t overfill a masonry fireplace and create a blaze too large to control.
+The extreme temperatures may cause a chimney fire or damage the flue.

-- Close the spark guard or glass doors in front of your fireplace, to prevent embers from shooting into the room and catching something combustible on fire.
+- Close the spark screen or glass doors in the front of your fireplace to prevent embers from popping into the room and causing damage to the carpeting or igniting something on fire.

 Once your checklist is done, you’re all set to safely enjoy your fireplace on a cold, wintry day.